Swivel-Finance/ubiquitous-language/README.md

 either the principal or interest, depending on whether the Order is floating or fixed.

 ### Side
-A term used on occasion to designate whether a user is attempting to take a fixed-rate lending position, or a floating-side speculative (leveraged) position.
+A term used on occasion to designate whether an order is `fixed`, `floating` side.

 ### Taker
 This will be the public key of the owner of any Agreement created to fill an Order.
 Taker can be used in